Advocacy group helps Mexican families in Alabama reunite after decades apart

 It's led to an overwhelming amount of demand.

-As of mid-December, nearly 200 parents are waiting on visa interviews in Mexico, 400 parents are registered to start the visa application process in 2023, nearly 600 people have applied and are in various stages of starting the program, and at least 600 more families are on a waitlist to learn more and apply.
+As of mid-December, nearly 200 parents are waiting on visa interviews in Mexico, 400 parents are registered to start the visa application process in 2023 and at least 600 more families are on a waitlist to learn more and apply.

 "It's a job that is very satisfactory for us, and for all the families," Black said.
 "And we see that it's a need that our community is asking for."